stcalica/citizen-science-apis/README.md

-# Discover the Best APIs for Your Hackathon Project
+# Discover the Best Free and Public Citizen APIs for Your Hackathon Project

 Are you a hackathon participant or a developer searching for the perfect API to integrate into your next project?
 Look no further!
 We’ve curated a comprehensive list of citizen science APIs!